MiroMindAI/MiroThinker/README.md

 1. By default, we use open-source tools wherever possible, except for the code tool [E2B](https://github.com/e2b-dev/E2B) and the Google search tool [Serper](https://serper.dev/).
 We use [Whisper](https://huggingface.co/openai/whisper-large-v3-turbo), [Qwen2.5-VL-72B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct), and [Qwen3-235B-A22B-Thinking-2507](https://huggingface.co/Qwen/Qwen3-235B-A22B-Thinking-2507) in our implementation.
 The framework can be easily extended to other open-source tools of your choice.

 1. Replacing these open-source tools with commercial alternatives can yield performance gains.
 Commercial tools were mainly used for multimodal capabilities and certain complex reasoning subtasks.
-The majority of tasks, including planning, browsing, refinement, navigation, and more, were handled by our models.
+The majority of tasks, including planning, browsing, refinement, navigation, and more, were handled by our agents.

 #### More Benchmarks